andyluo22/SliderPuzzle/README.md

 #### Heuristic Function A* Search

-A heuristic algorithm is a shortcut to solve problems that contain multiple paths.
-Since the tree traversal done to find the goal board looks at
+A **heuristic** algorithm is a shortcut to solve problems that contain multiple paths.
+In mathematics, this is often denoted as the functions: _f(n) = g(n) + h(n)_ where _f(n)_ is the **heuristic**, _g(n)_ is the **cost** or amount of moves that we've taken to reach the board we are analyzing from the inital board, and _h(n)_ which is another defined cost that depends on the node itself.
+In this case, the **heuristic cost** is computed as the **manhattan function** which is the total sum of how many steps it takes for each position in the grid to move to its correct positions.
+Since the tree traversal done to find the goal board looks at each possible way the board being analyzed can move (up, down, left, right), a heuristic function is introduced to greatly reduce the chances the algorithm considers a path that does not lead to the shortest path.

 #### Detecting Unsolvable Boards